danieleisenhardt/contact-me/README.md

 ### Automated deployment
 There's plenty of solutions out there where the infrastructure watches the `master` branch on the `git` repository automatically deploying any changes.
 There is no reason to manually deploy products anymore and I won't do it.

+### Respectable company and project
+Work isn't just about the money or even the joy of work (sometimes).
+It also provides a feeling of accomplisment and is often a topic of conversation at dinnerparties with friends and family.

+Therefore I will not work with companies and projects involved in for example: cluster munitions, predetory lending, pornography, the promotion of gambling to people on wellfare or forcing clinical drugs on perfectly functioning elementary school children.

+### Clear lines of communication
+I need to be made clearly aware in writing (via email is fine) who the people are I'm working with and who I should contact for what topic.
+For example there may be a Lead Programmer for technical matters, a Deparment Manager for organizational matters and a HR Representative for personal matters.